 1MTD and MYN: Hiding Flagged Mail Tasks.

 You will quickly see that, by default, TaskTask includes flagged mail in all views.
 If you like seeing them, then just leave that setting as is.
 But if you decide you want to remove flagged-mail tasks from your task lists (and these days I think you should), here is how to hide them:

 - Go to the Folders screen.

-- Click the box-with-arrow icon in the lower right corner;
+- Click the gear icon in the lower right corner;

 - Tap Options; click Accounts; choose your current account that is synced in (it will be at the top);